Massimo Boldi: Drummer

 Boldi entered show business as a drummer.
 He played in the group I Mimitoki before joining the better-known La pattuglia azzurra ("The Blue Patrol"), which was headed by a young Claudio Lippi.
 He went on to be a drummer in Gino Paoli's orchestra and many other bands.

 Stand-up comedian

-Boldi's continued his drumming career at Derby Club, established in 1959 as a jazz venue by Gianni Bongiovanni and his wife Angela.
+Boldi continued his drumming career at Derby Club, established in 1959 as a jazz venue by Gianni Bongiovanni and his wife Angela.
 Among the artists he worked with were Enzo Jannacci, Cochi e Renato, Giorgio Gaber, Bruno Lauzi, Umberto Bindi, Gino Paoli, Paolo Villaggio, Walter Waldi and Enrico Intra, joint founder of the club.
 There, at the suggestion of Bongiovanni, he became a stand-up comedian, creating characters that soon became popular in the club and, after appearances on local television, outside.
 In those years he and Teo Teocoli performed as a duo, both in the Derby Club and on television.